Untersee (Lake Constance): Geography

 The Lower Lake Constance measures 63 km2 and is situated about 30 cm lower than the Obersee.
 The Romans called it Lacus Acronius.
 In the Middle Ages, the Upper Lake was called Bodamicus Lacus, or Bodensee in German.
 At some point in time, this term began to include the Lower Lake, and a new term "Upper Lake" (in German: Obersee), was introduced for the larger lake.

+The main tributaries are the Seerhein and Radolfzeller Aach.
+The source of the latter is the Aachtopf, a karst spring whose waters mainly derive from the Danube Sinkhole, making the Danube indirectly a tributary of Untersee and the Rhine, respectively.